Autism Votes is the Advocacy initiative of Autism Speaks. Our focus is two-fold:

 Judith holds a Bachelor of Business Administration in Accounting from Georgia College and State University and is a Certified Public Accountant.
 She and her husband Andy live in Dover, Massachusetts and are parents to two children, Amy and Jack.

-Mike Wasmer, Associate Director, State Government Affairs
+Mike Wasmer, Director, State Government Affairs

 Charles Dulaney, Esq., Legal and Compliance Administrator